22 Top Digital Marketing Tools for B2B Marketers in 2024

 Here are two tools we’ve used over the years.

 Yoast is one of those plugins that has a freemium option, but of course, it’s more limited than a paid license subscription – mostly by way of lack of support.
-The free option is good enough for small businesses, but for larger companies, you’ll probably need the capabilities that the paid subscription offers.
+The free option is good enough for some small businesses, but for larger companies or those that are focused on SEO, you’ll probably need the capabilities that the paid subscription offers.
 On the balance though, the yearly subscription rate isn’t that pricey.

 6. Google Search Console